 Graphics about trauma: https://medium.com/@TraumaGeek/the-neuroscience-of-community-9f0a437d3a4f

-Written by Dr. Allison Mitch, PT (DPT), RYT 500, reiki master, shamanic practitioner.
-Written material is copyright protected, please cite accordingly.
-Picture is from Pexels (the milky way is a path of ancestors in some spiritual traditions).
+The above content is written by Dr. Allison Mitch, PT (DPT), RYT500, shamanic practitioner; sex-positive/affirming, trauma-informed sexuality counselor and educator (she/her/they/them); copyright protected, please cite accordingly.
+The picture is from Pexels (the milky way is a path of ancestors in some spiritual traditions).

 I am not a mental health practitioner.
 The above is written with wisdom from personal experience, professional experience (in circle and shamanic practice), and the referenced material.
 For specific mental health concerns, please contact your preferred health care provider.

 For questions and/or collaboration, please email firstname.lastname@example.org